History of Thailand: Indochina wars and communist insurgency

-US Vietnam-era veterans whose service involved duty on or near the perimeters of military bases in Thailand anytime between 28 February 1961, and 7 May 1975, may have been exposed to herbicides and may qualify for VA benefits.
+US veterans who served on or near the perimeters of bases in Thailand between 28 February 1961 and 7 May 1975 may have been exposed to herbicides and may qualify for VA benefits.

-A declassified US Department of Defense report written in 1973 suggests that there was a significant use of herbicides on the fenced-in perimeters of military bases in Thailand to remove foliage that provided cover for enemy forces.
+A declassified Department of Defense report of 1973 indicates heavy use of herbicides on the fenced perimeters of bases in Thailand, to clear foliage that gave cover to enemy forces.

-Between 1962 and 1965, 350 Thai nationals underwent an eight-month training course in North Vietnam.
-In the first half of 1965, the rebels smuggled approximately 3,000 US-made weapons and 90,000 rounds of ammunition from Laos.
+Between 1962 and 1965, 350 Thai nationals took an eight-month training course in North Vietnam, and in the first half of 1965 the rebels smuggled about 3,000 US-made weapons and 90,000 rounds of ammunition from Laos.

 Between 1961 and 1965, insurgents carried out 17 political assassinations.
-They avoided full scale guerrilla warfare until the summer of 1965, when militants began engaging Thai security forces.
-A total of 13 clashes were recorded during that period.
-The second half of 1965 was marked by a further 25 violent incidents, and starting in November 1965, Communist Party of Thailand (CPT) insurgents began undertaking more elaborate operations.
-Often the source of border problems was ordinary criminals or local merchants involved in illegal mining, logging, smuggling, and narcotics production and trade.
+They avoided full-scale guerrilla warfare until the summer of 1965, when militants began engaging Thai security forces in 13 recorded clashes.
+The second half of 1965 was marked by a further 25 violent incidents, and from November 1965 Communist Party of Thailand (CPT) insurgents mounted more elaborate operations.
+Border trouble often came from ordinary criminals or local merchants engaged in illegal mining, logging, smuggling and narcotics.

-The insurgency spread to other parts of Thailand in 1966, although 90 percent of insurgency-related incidents occurred in the northeast of the country.
+The insurgency spread to other parts of Thailand in 1966, though 90 per cent of incidents occurred in the northeast.
 On 14 January 1966, a spokesman representing the Thai Patriotic Front called for the start of a "people's war" in Thailand.
-The statement marked an escalation of violence in the conflict.
-The communist-led insurgents were of paramount concern to the Thai security forces for several decades.
-The Thai government declared amnesty on 23 April 1980.
-By 1983 the CPT entirely abandoned the insurgency.
+The statement marked an escalation of the violence.
+The communist-led insurgency preoccupied the security forces for several decades.
+The government declared an amnesty on 23 April 1980, and by 1983 the CPT had abandoned it.